dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/aspire-login-filled.png" lightbox="media/explore/aspire-login-filled.png" alt-text=".NET Aspire dashboard login page with the token pasted into the textbox.":::

 The dashboard persists the token as a browser persistent cookie, which remains valid for three days.
 Persistent cookies have an expiration date and remain valid even after closing the browser.
 This means that users don't need to log in again if they close and reopen the browser.
-For more information, refer to the [Security considerations for running the .NET Aspire dashboard](security-considerations.md) documentation.
+For more information, see the [Security considerations for running the .NET Aspire dashboard](security-considerations.md) documentation.

 ## Resources page

 The **Resources** page is the default home page of the .NET Aspire dashboard.
-This page lists all of the .NET projects, containers, and executables included in your .NET Aspire project.
+This page lists all of the .NET projects, containers, and executables included in your .NET Aspire solution.
 For example, the starter application includes two projects:

-- **apiservice**: A back-end API for the .NET Aspire project built using Minimal APIs.
+- **apiservice**: A back-end API project built using Minimal APIs.
-- **webfrontend**: The front-end UI for the .NET Aspire project built using Blazor.
+- **webfrontend**: The front-end UI project built using Blazor.

 The dashboard also provides essential details about each resource: